 General provisions regarding religious education are outlined in Article 53 of the Polish Constitution, which states that parents have the right to raise their children in accordance with their religious convictions.
 Religious education classes in Poland are centred on the rules and rituals of Roman Catholicism and generally do not include material on other religions or worldviews.

 In 2015, activists promoting the project ‘Świecka szkoła’, or ‘secular school’, gathered more than 95,000 signatures in a campaign to reform state financing of religious education in public schools.
-The activists aim to ensure that catechism lessons, which are taught in Polish public schools and funded by the state, are instead paid for by religious organizations or parents.

 Currently, religion classes are taught in 95.6 per cent of public schools .
 Parents can choose to enrol their child in religious education classes, or in the ethics course offered as a secular alternative, or in both.
 Both courses are financed by the state, and religious education classes are often taught by members of the clergy.